yeutterg/launchdarkly-saas-demo/README.md

 This is a simple React app that demonstrates how to use LaunchDarkly feature flags to toggle a feature on and off.
 The feature in this example is an AI chatbot, powered by OpenAI, that can answer questions about dentistry.

+This is just a demo app with only a frontend.
+If you deploy this app to production, you will leak your OpenAI API Key and LaunchDarkly Client-side ID to anyone with access to the app.
+So please only use this app for demo purposes in a local environment.

 ## Prerequisites

 - [Node.js and npm installed locally](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)